Rangers vs. Orioles Player Props Betting Odds

 Semien Stats

-- Semien has 12 doubles, two triples, eight home runs, 24 walks and 40 RBI (61 total hits).
-He's also stolen seven bases.
+- Semien has 63 hits with 12 doubles, two triples, eight home runs and 24 walks.
+He has driven in 42 runs with seven stolen bases.

-- Semien has hit safely in 15 straight games.
-In his last 10 outings he is batting .326 with three doubles, two triples, a home run, a walk and six RBI.
+- Semien will look for his 17th straight game with a hit in this contest.
+In his last 10 games he is batting .304 with three doubles, two triples, a home run, a walk and eight RBI.

 Semien Recent Games